NicoVogel/jakb/Gitlab/README.md

 ## gitlab-runner: config.toml empty after runner registration

-I opend the config.toml from the gitlab-runner with *nano config.toml* and the file was empty.
-So I startet writing the config by myselfe and broke it while doing so...
+I opened the config.toml from the gitlab-runner with *nano config.toml* and the file was empty.
+So I started writing the config by myself and broke it while doing so...

 **Solution**

-After deleting the container and running a new instance, I wrote **sudo** infront of nano out of habbit (because all docker commands require it) and the file was not empty.
+After deleting the container and running a new instance, I wrote **sudo** infront of nano out of habit (because all docker commands require it) and the file was not empty.
 I noticed later that **sudo** did the job.

 ## runner registration failed

 Here I had two issues:

-1. Runner didn't like the url I defined. **solution**: the url has to start with 'http://' or 'https://' and no port is allowed!
+1. Runner didn't like the url I defined. **Solution**: the url has to start with 'http://' or 'https://' and no port is allowed!

-2. I chose a *--token* and the registration which works fine without a token didn't work anymore. **Solution** still don't know the solution, but it is not required.
+2. I chose a *--token* at the point of runner registration which unfortunately did not work. **Solution**: I still don't know the solution, but it is not required.
 This way you chould choose a name for the runner instead of the generated ID.

 # References I used to get it running